democritus-project/d8s-regexes/README.md

 Democritus functions<sup>[1]</sup> for working with and using regexes.

-[1] Democritus functions are <i>simple, effective, modular, well-tested, and well-documented</i> functions.
+[1] Democritus functions are <i>simple, effective, modular, well-tested, and well-documented</i> Python functions.

 ## Usage